Higher Ed Media Fellowship

 Journalists and the media play a critical role in shaping public understanding of the role of higher education in shaping the next generation of citizens.
 However, the resources needed to produce high-quality reporting on pressing education issues have been declining for years.
 Higher Ed Media Fellows are journalists interested in diving deeper into underreported issues in higher education.

-The current focus of the Fellowship is issues related to postsecondary Career and Technical Education (CTE).
+The Fellowship currently focuses on issues related to post-secondary Career and Technical Education (CTE), with topics including data sourcing and analysis, best practices for solutions journalism, and the intersection of postsecondary education and civic learning.
 The Fellowship is funded by the ECMC Foundation.
-Funding is awarded every six months to early and mid-career journalists completing CTE reporting projects.
-Fellows attend a symposium to build their knowledge and further develop their craft.
+Funding is awarded every year to early and mid-career journalists completing CTE reporting projects.
+As part of the program, Fellows will attend a symposium to build their knowledge and further develop their craft.

 THE CHALLENGE: